 At the initial start-up, the Catch-All removed any dirt or excessive moisture that may have been in the system.
 During the years of operation, the Catch-All continued to provide protection by ensuring that no acid or contaminants formed during periods of high condensing or discharge temperatures.
 Unfortunately, things do not always go this smoothly and service calls are necessary.
 This is when consideration should be given to changing the filter-drier.

 Here are some questions that will help determine whether to change the Catch-All:

 - Did the See-All indicate moisture was present?

 - Was the system open during service?

-- Were there any unusual circumstances that could have permitted moisture to enter the system? (ruptured chiller or water cooled condenser; wet conditions in area where repairs are taking place)
+- Were there any unusual circumstances that could have permitted moisture to enter the system? (ruptured chiller or water-cooled condenser; wet conditions in an area where repairs are taking place)

 - Was there a hermetic motor burn-out involved?

 - Was excessive compressor heat involved in the failure?